DIVD-NL/web-csirt/www.divd.nl/partners.md

 <header>
 	<h2>Partners</h2>
 </header>
 DIVD is a non-profit organisation run by volunteers and a network of likeminded organisations who we share knowledge with or support us financially.
-In order of appearence:
+In order of appearance:
 <hr>

 ### Connect2Trust